paradocs/Pluto.Edu/README.md

 -  subject may have camel case subheadings
 -  contributor will be an attribution to the original
--  contributorParadocs will be a modification
+-  Contributor-Paradocs will be a modified work
+-  medianAge for after junior in college use +

  Examples:
 `engStoryTellingChain.7.paradocs.select.jl`